 I’m an autistic, disabled researcher-storyteller.
 I work as a disability researcher and Disability Equality Trainer.
 Find me on Twitter here.

 My research skills are in participatory, user-led and storytelling research.
-My PhD research involved working with the stories of disabled members of faith communities.
-I also have experience of research with disabled children.
-I currently work as a qualitative researcher for a non-profit organisation.
+My PhD research looked at the stories of disabled Christians.
+I also have experience of research with disabled children, and currently work as a qualitative researcher for a non-profit organisation.

-I have experience as a trainer, a teacher in the Further Education sector and a lecturer in Higher Education.
+I’m a qualified trainer, and have worked as a teacher in the Further Education sector and a lecturer in Higher Education.
 I was trained to deliver Disability Equality Training at Essex Coalition of Disabled People, following the philosophy that DET should be led by disabled people ourselves.
-I deliver training in a range of settings, in both the public and private sectors.
-Past clients have included the Institute of Education, Aurora Care, charities and religious organisations.
+I deliver training in both the public and private sectors.
+Past clients have included the Institute of Education, charities and religious organisations.

 Participatory and activist research is all about stories – archiving them, sharing them, and learning what they can teach us about people and society.
 I’m also a lifelong writer and storyteller, both on the page and in performance.

 I am based in London.